-We hereby consent to the incorporation by reference in this Registration Statement on Amendment No. 3 to Form S-1 of our report dated March 18, 2013 relating to the consolidated financial statements and the effectiveness of internal control over financial reporting, which appears in Aastrom Biosciences, Inc.'s Annual Report on Form 10-K for the year ended December 31, 2012.
+We hereby consent to the incorporation by reference in this Registration Statement on Form S-1 of our report dated March 18, 2013 relating to the consolidated financial statements and the effectiveness of internal control over financial reporting, which appears in Aastrom Biosciences, Inc.'s Annual Report on Form 10-K for the year ended December 31, 2012.
 We also consent to the reference to us under the heading "Experts" in such Registration Statement.

-/s/PricewaterhouseCoopers LLP Detroit, Michigan August 8, 2013
+/s/PricewaterhouseCoopers LLP Detroit, Michigan April 26, 2013